lealongepierre/hf-planner/README.md

 **Live:** https://nessie-cooper.fr (this is my cat's name)

-> **Note:** ⚠️ Concert times are currently fake ones — the official 2026 timetable has not been released yet.
-Times will be updated once the real schedule is announced.
+> **Note:** ⚠️ Right now, concerts and concert times are those that were published on March 24th, 2026.
+They will be updated as soon as possible in the case of changes.

 ## Features